-Tool Swaps:
+Tool Swaps

-The club periodically holds tool swaps "for its members only".
-These events may replace a general meeting and have historically been held at the Tellico Village Tugaloo Pavilion.
+The Club periodically holds tool swaps "for its members only".
+These events may replace a General meeting and have historically been held at the Tellico Village Tugaloo Pavilion.
 These swaps allow members to opportunity to sell unneeded tools and wood to other members.
 There are three categories: 1) Silent Auction Items (the larger, more expensive tools); 2) Tag Items (smaller items offered for a specific price and/or "best offer"; and, 3) Free Items (for the taking).
-The club only facilitates, i.e. all transactions are between the seller and the buyer.
+The Club only facilitates, i.e. all transactions are between the seller and the buyer.

-Club Lumber Purchases:
+Club Lumber Purchases

-Occasionally the club receives offers to buy lumber.
-If the club determines that it would be advantageous to its members to purchase this lumber, it normally does so with the intent to sell it to the membership at prices that will allow the club to recover costs.
-Sales of procured lumber are normally handled in the same manner as sales of club produced lumber.
+Occasionally the Club receives offers to buy lumber.
+If the Club determines that it would be advantageous to its members to purchase this lumber, it normally does so with the intent to sell it to the membership at prices that will allow the Club to recover costs.
+Sales of procured lumber are normally handled in the same manner as sales of Club produced lumber.

-Log and Lumber Management:
+Log and Lumber Management

-A major activity of the club is to produce low cost lumber for sale to its members.
-The Property Owners Association (POA), at no expense to the club, allows the club to use the POA storage yard to store logs and to cut them into lumber.
-The club leases 2 spaces in the POA yard to dry, store, and sell its lumber.
-The club hires different sawyers to cut its logs into lumber.
+A major activity of the Club is to produce low-cost lumber for sale to its members.
+The Property Owners Association (POA), at no expense to the Club, allows the Club to use the

+POA storage yard to store logs and to cut them into lumber.
+The Club hires different sawyers to cut its logs into lumber.
 Club members perform all the other work done at a cutting.
-They remove slabs cut off the logs, clear sawdust from around the saw, remove lumber as it is sawn, and load the lumber into club member trucks for transport to the kiln.
-A team of club members cleans the sawdust off the boards and properly stacks it in the kiln for drying.
+They remove slabs cut from the logs, clear sawdust from around the saw, remove lumber as it is sawn, and transport sawn boards to the kiln.
+A team of Club members cleans the sawdust off the boards and properly stacks it in the kiln for drying.
+Dried lumber is then sold to Club members at cost.

-A club member donated money for the club to build a state-of-the-art kiln.
-The kiln is only for club use.
-The kiln allows the club to turn green lumber into a professionally dried product in one-tenth the time it used to take for air-drying.
+A Club member donated money for the Club to build a state-of-the-art kiln.
+The kiln is only for Club use.
+The kiln allows the Club to turn green lumber into a professionally dried product in one-tenth the time it used to take for air-drying.
 Normally, the kiln is put into operation right after it is loaded with green lumber.
-However, activation of the kiln can be delayed if daily monitoring would put an undue burden on the kiln monitoring team (say around a holiday).
-The kiln is not for use by individual club members or by anyone outside the club, even if they are willing to pay.
+The kiln is not for use by individual Club members or by anyone outside the Club, even if they are willing to pay.

-The club has set up an amortization fund to provide for the maintenance and replacement of the kiln and/or its components and the club pays the POA for the electricity it uses to operate the kiln.
-The usage is determined by an electric meter that the club installed inside the kiln.
-The club has added on to the kiln building to provide dry storage for unsold lumber and some of the club's equipment (e.g., chain saw) and supplies.
+The Club has set up an amortization fund to provide for the maintenance and replacement of the kiln and/or its components and the Club pays the POA for the electricity it uses to operate the kiln.
+The usage is determined by an electric meter that the Club installed inside the kiln.

+The Club also has a secured enclosed storage facility next to the kiln building to provide dry storage for unsold lumber and some of the Club's equipment (e.g., chain saw) and supplies.

-Occasionally, the board becomes aware of a substantial quantity of dried lumber being offered for sale.
-The board may bid on the entire lot and then sell it to club members on a cost recovery basis.
-When the club either has lumber or related materials that are no longer wanted by anyone in the club, the club disposes of it.
+Occasionally, the Board becomes aware of a substantial quantity of dried lumber being offered for sale.
+The Board may bid on the entire lot and then sell it to Club members on a cost recovery basis.
+When the Club either has lumber or related materials that are no longer wanted by anyone in the Club, the Club disposes of it.

-The following describes specific responsibilities for each aspect of the club's log and lumber management activity and identifies individual club members who carry out these responsibilities:
+The following describes specific responsibilities for each aspect of the Club's log and lumber management activity and identifies individual Club members who carry out these responsibilities:

-Coordinating With Public Works Manager:
+Coordinating With Public Works